 27:45 – Final thoughts about geyser safety: STAY ON THE TRAILS.
 The earth’s crust is super thin in Yellowstone, so obey the rules for your own safety and the preservation of the National Park.
 Also, Mammoth has tons of elk but DO NOT APPROACH THEM!
 Wildlife safety is something to think about in all areas.

 Listen to our Painted Hills podcast episode for more info about staying on trails in National Parks!

 29:00 – Our secret to being able to work on the road, and specifically in Yellowstone National Park: there is wifi in the basement of the Mammoth Hot Springs Visitor Center.
 If you need to take a call once or twice to allow you to break away and have a vacation with your family, THAT IS OKAY!

 Thanks for hanging out with us.
 I think it’s pretty clear that we love all of the geysers in Yellowstone, but particularly the overlooked and often skipped geysers.
+Be sure to read all about the Biscuit Geyser Basin near Old Faithful too!
 You could spend weeks visiting them all, but if you’re short of time, just plan on hitting these great ones!

 Please let us know if you have any questions!

 What do you want to hear about from us on our podcast?
 Please leave us a comment below or send us a note with your questions and what you’d like to hear.
 We are excited to share!